There were a total of approximately 3.1 million unexpired patents in the United States in 2020.

 If your company is accused of patent infringement, The Polasek Law Firm can help you develop a plan to defend your company.
 TPLF’s mission is to provide efficient, economically viable solutions to the issues facing clients.

-Polasek Law Firm offers years of patent litigation experience at affordable hourly rates and flexible fee arrangements to meet your needs.
-Contact the firm today to schedule a free consultation.
+The Polasek Law Firm offers years of patent litigation experience at affordable hourly rates and flexible fee arrangements to meet your needs.
+Contact the firm online today or call 832-838-9578 to schedule a free consultation.